PubNubDevelopers/dolbyio-pubnub-gdc2023-unity/README.md

 6. Open your [Dolby.io Dashboard](https://dolby.io/signup) in a browser.
 Click the Broadcast button to open a new tab that is showing your video.
 7. Replace the parameter in the URL for the stream name with the Creator's POV Stream Name (default is ```webCamUser```).
 Refresh the page to ensure it is showing the correct stream name.
 With the stream name as ```webCamUser```, the parameter will now be ```&s=webCamUser```.
 8. Run the Game in the Editor.
 9. Move with WASD, left + shift to sprint, space bar to jump.
-Send emojis by clicking on the emoji wheel and select the emoji to display in the world.
+Send message reactions by clicking on the message reaction wheel and select the message reaction to display in the world.
 10. Follow the [instructions for mobile experience](https://github.com/PubNubDevelopers/pubnub-dolby-gdc2023-mobile-experience/blob/main/README.md) to have other users join/leave experience to spawn/destroy television objects in the game world.
 View the presence indicator when new users join/leave to see updates in real time.
 11. Send and view chat by hitting the Enter Key.
 Type a message, and press enter to send again.